 18. WELS products

+Note for this section:

-Note: The Commonwealth Act section 18 enables the Commonwealth Minister to determine that water-use or water-saving products are WELS products and set out the WELS standard for the products.
+The Commonwealth Act section 18 enables the Commonwealth Minister to determine that water-use or water-saving products are WELS products and set out the WELS standard for the products.

 19. WELS standards

+Note for this section:

-Note: The Commonwealth Act section 19 states what must be set out in WELS standards and enables WELS standards to require products to be registered, and registered products to be WELS-labelled, for the purposes of specified supplies of the product.
+The Commonwealth Act section 19 states what must be set out in WELS standards and enables WELS standards to require products to be registered, and registered products to be WELS-labelled, for the purposes of specified supplies of the product.

 20. Meaning of WELS labelled